Vaughnsmcp/HW14_Reflection/Journey.md

 # My Journey

 I began the Trilogy program with zero experience in coding.
 I barely knew HTML was an acronym.
 I would have figured CSS referred to a naval vessel.
 Over the past eight months, I have grown into a full-stack JavaScript developer.
 I have 32 functioning repositories under my belt.
-I have single handedly made apps varying from a simple quiz game to a broad, expansive library search tool.
-I have collaborated with varied talents to create engaging reactive web apps.
+I have single-handedly made apps ranging from a simple quiz game to a broad, expansive library search tool.
+I have collaborated with varying talents to create engaging reactive web apps.
 In short, I feel I came to this program barely literate.
 I’m now speaking a strange form of poetry.
 The coding nuance is vast, and I look forward to learning from each and every variation in the future.

 # Future Plans